How to Combine Two Beehives with Newspaper

 The sheets of newspaper between the two deeps will allow the 2 different bee families to slowly become introduced.
 This should result in less fighting and result in one viable colony.

-In a week, it is time for an inspection.
-Open the colony and check for a laying queen and brood.
-Now is a good time to condense all the brood frames into the bottom hive body (if needed).
+In a week, it is time for a hive inspection.
+Open the hive and check for a laying queen and brood.
+Now is a good time to condense all the brood frames into the bottom hive body or brood box (if needed).

 We do not want to leave all of this space for a colony-unless they have abundant population to patrol the comb.
 Otherwise, you may have problems with pests such as wax moths or Small Hive Beetles.